Brady rallies Patriots past Jaguars in AFC Championship Game thriller

 The 40-year-old New England Patriots quarterback threw for 290 yards and two fourth-quarter touchdowns as the Patriots rallied from a 10-point deficit with nine minutes remaining to defeat the Jacksonville Jaguars in Sunday’s AFC Championship Game in Foxboro, Mass.

 Brady, who suffered a cut on his right hand when he collided with a teammate in practice Wednesday, found Danny Amendola from nine yards out to cut New England's deficit to 20-17 with 8:50 to play and cap an eight-play, 85-yard drive.

-After Jacksonville's offense went three-and-out, Amendola returned the ensuing punt to the Jaguars 30.
+After Jacksonville's offense went three-and-out inside their own 10-yard line, Amendola returned the ensuing punt to the Jaguars 30.
 Five plays later, Brady -- wearing a black bandage on his right hand -- found Amendola in the back of the end zone from four yards out for what proved to be the winning score with 2:48 remaining.

 "I've had a lot worse," Brady said.
 "I didn't know that on Wednesday.
 It was a crazy injury.
 Wednesday, Thursday, Friday was a little scary.
 Then I started getting some confidence and today we did just enough to win."